P97Danny/P97Danny/README.md

 - 🔭 I’m currently working on various projects for the Province of South-Holland.
 - 🌱 I’m currently learning more Web Development in React, Typescript and Python.
-- 🚀 My goal for 2024 is make beatiful webapps for South-Holland.
+- 🚀 My goal for 2024 is make webapps for South-Holland.
 - 💬 I'm interested in Web Development, Game Development and Tech.

 ### Find me on: